MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Profiles.md

 PowerShell supports several profile files that are scoped to users and PowerShell hosts.
 You can have any or all these profiles on your computer.

-For example, the PowerShell console supports the following basic profile files.
+The PowerShell console supports the following basic profile files.
+These file paths are the default locations.
-The profiles are listed in order that they're executed.

 - All Users, All Hosts
   - Windows - `$PSHOME\Profile.ps1`